 Which members of the workforce is this programme aimed at?

-The course is aimed at school staff working in primary schools who have the lead on mental health:
+The course is aimed at school staff working in primary schools.

 What are the professional benefits in completing the programme?